neooooo28/spotify-etl/README.md

 ## Demo

-This is a sample view of my played tracks on May 1st 2021, as seen on a SQLite viewer.
+This is a sample view of my played tracks on May 1st 2021, as seen on a SQLite viewer

 ![](https://github.com/neooooo28/spotify-etl/blob/main/demo_photos/demo1_sqlite_view.png)